bingnz/gulp-less-changed/README.md

    Overrides the default behaviour of looking for .css files in the input path.
  * **options.paths** - `string[]` Search paths for `@import`s and files referenced using `data-uri`.
 This works in the same way as the `paths` option for [gulp-less](https://www.npmjs.com/package/gulp-less).
+   Additional less options such as `globalVars` can also be used: internally, less is used to discover imports.
+This means that paths can be evaluated using less syntax.

 ## License